Joan Bakewell says women will win after Weinstein scandal

-If anyone’s managed to navigate the changing landscape for women in public life over the past 50 years with dignity it’s Joan Bakewell.
+If anyone’s managed to navigate the changing landscape for women in public life over the past 50 years with dignity it’s Joan Bakewell, who is in Harrogate today.

 Not only did the veteran writer and broadcaster rise to the top in an era when women’s rights were in their infancy, at various times throughout the last half century she’s seemed to lead the way.